urssivar/codex/docs/dictionary/intro.md

 Each entry in the dictionary includes a *headword*, *grammatical tags*, and *definitions*.
 When relevant, minimal yet sufficient *grammatical forms* are also included.
 Occasionally, *variants* from different Kaitag dialects appear on the next line, preceded by "//"; however, the exact village origin of these variants is not currently specified.

-The first grammatical tag always indicates the part of speech, with additional grammatical forms provided accordingly:
+The first grammatical tag always indicates the *part of speech*, with additional grammatical forms provided accordingly:

-* Nouns (*N*) list the nominative case as the headword, followed by the oblique case, the (rare) irregular locative form, and the plural form.
+* Nouns (*N*) list the nominative case as the headword, followed by the oblique case, the (rare) irregular locative, and the plural.
 In some cases, the headword itself may be plural (*PL*).
-* Verbs (*V*) list the imperfective infinitive as the headword, followed (when available) by the perfective infinitive and aorist forms.
+* Verbs (*V*) list the imperfective infinitive as the headword, followed (when available) by the perfective infinitive and aorist.
 * Adjectives (*ADJ*) may include irregular adverbial forms, typically marked by a shift of stress to the beginning of the word.
-* Cardinal numerals (*NUM*) include the oblique case and stem forms.
+* Cardinal numerals (*NUM*) include the oblique case and the stem.

 Other parts of speech include adverbs (*ADV*), conjunctions (*CONJ*), prepositions (*PREP*), postpositions (*POSTP*), interjections (*INTERJ*), pronouns (*PRON*), copulas (*COP*), particles (*PART*), and determiners (*DET*).
 Some of these categories are assigned loosely and may not reflect precise grammatical classification.